 - Most Rape and Revenge films, though some victims (like the ones in Torched and Baise Moi) go a bit more violently psychotic than others, their newfound bloodlust not being restricted to just their rapists.

-- Some theories about Mulholland Drive argue that childhood abuse may have attributed to the heroin's high dream of becoming an actress which ultimately ended in failure and depression.
+- Some theories about Mulholland Dr. argue that childhood abuse may have attributed to the heroine's high dream of becoming an actress which ultimately ended in failure and depression.